 6.2.
 Taxes.
 In case in accordance with the legislation of a foreign jurisdiction Client has to withhold any taxes or duties withheld in such foreign jurisdiction from Provider as the recipient of income, including, in particular, VAT and income (profit) tax withheld at source and any other similar taxes that may replace or complement the existing ones, the amount to be paid to the Licensor shall be increased in such a manner so that the net amount received by Provider after withholding or payment of the said taxes would be equal to the amount indicated in an Order Form, SOW or an invoice hereto.

 6.3.
 Unless otherwise stated, all Fees exclude any applicable Taxes, including any related interest and/or penalties, and other government duties, as well as any other costs, such as transaction costs or bank transfer fees.
 In the event that Taxes are (or will be) applicable to the Service set out in this Agreement, such Taxes shall be added to the Fees.
 Client shall be responsible for and pay all Taxes as well as any other costs imposed on or with respect to the Services that are subject to this Agreement.

 6.4.
 Taxes shall be deducted from Client's account at the end of each calendar month or by close of business at next working day the latest.
 Total amount of Taxes due will be calculated based on Client’s billing address and type of Service being consumed during a reference month.
 Client shall receive a breakdown report with applicable Taxes review on a monthly basis.

 6.5.
-To assure that there are sufficient funds to cover tax obligations due, Provider may reserve a certain amount for future Taxes payment purposes each time when Client tops up its account.
-The amount to be reserved shall be calculated based on the applicable tax rate at the place of Client’s official registration (tax residency).
+To assure that there are sufficient funds to cover tax obligations due, Provider may reserve a certain amount for future Taxes payment purposesafter each transaction.
+The amount to be reserved shall be calculated based on the applicable tax rate at the place of Client’s official registration (tax residency) and transaction type.